-Cold calling buyer prospects is not the same as calling owners of expireds or probate properties.
+Cold calling buyer prospects is different from calling owners of expireds or probate properties.

-And, indeed, most of the tools (see my collection of all tools here gathering contact data of prospects have their focus on property owners.
+And indeed, most of the tools (see my collection of all tools here gathering prospect contact data) focus on property owners.

 It’s easier for software to access property databases and gather owner information than is the case for potential buyers.

-Maybe, but hopefully not; in a dystopian future with 24/7 mass surveillance, a potential buyer database could also be accessed by similar providers.
+Maybe, but hopefully not; in a dystopian future with 24/7 mass surveillance, similar providers could also access a potential buyer database.

 It’s just using Zillow’s platform and their high amount of daily traffic for advertising and then “warm” calling the buyer prospects you get from the platform.